Challenge / Goal

 The system monitors window openings, temperature, and occupancy.
 It gives users insights into energy use and promotes sustainable behavior.
 For example, to receive a message when you open a window in winter but want higher indoor temperature.

 Predictive control algorithm used to independently control rooms in a building.
 The system can be used to setup a room before the user arrives.
 Encourages sustainable behavior through developing a sense of competition between users

-App used by VolkerWessels' employees too.
+App was used by VolkerWessels' employees too.
 Therefore, constant feedback received from end user.
-Feedbacks from other potential users was taken into account.
+Feedbacks from other potential users were taken into account.

 monitor temperature, air quality in room

 remote control heating, ventilation and lighting of individual rooms